-- 1. All TUSD Handbook rules must be followed. - Each student must present a Student ID Card (NO ID = NO ENTRY, NO EXCEPTIONS) - 3.
+- 1. All TUSD Handbook rules must be followed. - 2.
+Each student must present a Student ID Card (NO ID = NO ENTRY, NO EXCEPTIONS) - 3.
 Each student must bring schoolwork or appropriate reading material. - 4.
 Student handbook violations will result in early dismissal, parent contact, and referral to an Assistant Principal and may result in loss of hours served.
-Students who leave early will not receive credit for any hours served. - No hats, gum, sunglasses, food, drinks, or electronic devices are allowed. - 6.
-Talking is not permitted. - A student must have permission to leave his/her seat for any reason. - 8.
-Late arrivals will not be admitted.
+Students who leave early will not receive credit for any hours served. - 5.
+No hats, gum, sunglasses, food, drinks, or electronic devices are allowed. - 6.
+Talking is not permitted. - 7.
+A student must have permission to leave his/her seat for any reason.